 No matter what your age is, the end of summer is also the time of beginnings.
 This new beginning means binge-watching new episodes and the start of an epic football season.
 Finally, it's time to gear up for a new school year and new beginnings at your place.
 Which means getting up early, completing your business, and packing lunches.
 What students, sports fans, and outdoor enthusiasts have in common is packed lunch.
 However, people still prefer to pack their perishable food in a brown bag or old plastic bag.
 According to a study, food kept in an old-fashioned brown paper bag for more than two hours is unsafe to consume.
 So, is there any alternate solution one can opt for?
 The answer is...YES!

 Insulated lunch box and bags.
-Unlike an old-fashioned brown bag, a thermal insulated lunch box and bag can keep your food warm or cold for a long time and prevent it from going stale.
+Unlike an old-fashioned brown bag, a thermal insulated lunch box.
+The bag can keep your food warm or cold for a long time and prevent it from going stale.
 It maintains food at a safe and consistent temperature until lunchtime.
-Insulated lunch boxes are even better than classic lunch boxes when it comes to retain heat and preserve freshness due to their embedded insulation.
+Insulated lunch boxes are even better than classic lunch boxes.
+When it comes to retain heat and preserve freshness due to their embedded insulation.